Click here to Skip to main content

 This instructs the Behavior to pass the SilverlightFolder object, that the currently selected TreeView item is bound to, to the SetFilesCommand in the ViewModel.

 Hit the F5 key on your keyboard to compile and run the project.
-The TreeView control will show the Folder structure, and when you click on a Folder it will show the files for the selected folder.
+The TreeView control will show the Folder structure, and when you click on a Folder, it will show the files for the selected folder.

-Is there more to the View Model Style ?
+Is There More to the View Model Style ?

 Yes there is, you will find the need to use Value Converters and different Behaviors as well as the Visual State Manager in order to have the full set of tools you need to complete any Silverlight project.
-To learn how to use these tools, all you have to do is go to:
+To learn how to use these tools, all you have to do is go to http://www.microsoft.com/design/toolbox/.

 This site will give to the free training you need to master Expression Blend.
 It also will cover design principals to make you a better designer.
 Really, it cannot get any easier.
 The time to join the "revolution" is now.